LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 3.5.a (basic) The models we develop are not used in production systems | _(Concerned / Not concerned)_
 - [ ] 3.5.b (basic) Performance is systematically re-evaluated when the model is updated
 - [ ] 3.5.c (basic) Performance is systematically re-evaluated when the context in which the model is used evolves, which may create a risk on the performance of the model due to the evolution of the input data space
-- [ ] 3.5.d The distribution of input data is monitored, and performance is regularly re-evaluated on the basis of updated test data
+- [ ] 3.5.d (advanced) The distribution of input data is monitored, and performance is regularly re-evaluated on the basis of updated test data
-- [ ] 3.5.e Random checks are carried out on predictions to check their consistency
+- [ ] 3.5.e (advanced) Random checks are carried out on predictions to check their consistency
 - [ ] 3.5.f (basic) We do not systematically set up this type of measure

 <details>